 - Top with maple prunes and drizzle with some more maple syrup.

-- Scatter hazelnuts over the top and finish with mascarpone or pouring cream.
+- Scatter hazelnuts over the top.

 Creamy and rich Italian polenta gets a spritz of Canadian magic with the addition of cinnamon and maple syrup prunes.